-- Gluten free: To make my recipe for classic Pumpkin Pie better for people with a gluten intolerance, all you need to do is select your pre-made pie crust carefully.
+To make this recipe for classic Pumpkin Pie better for people with a gluten intolerance, all you need to do is select your pre-made pie crust carefully.
 Check the nutrition information for a list of ingredients and make sure that it only uses all-purpose flour substitutes, such as almond or buckwheat flour.

-- Pumpkin: If canned pumpkin puree is not for you, you can use fresh pumpkin puree (my recipe is foolproof!).
+If canned pumpkin puree is not for you, you can use fresh pumpkin puree (this recipe is foolproof!).
 Make sure you puree it down in a food processor until there are few to no lump before mixing in the rest of the ingredients.

 PUMPKIN PIE ORIGINS